Juice Williams: Central Penn Capitals

 In February 2016, Williams signed with the Central Penn Capitals of American Indoor Football (AIF).

 Personal life

 In March 2014, Williams accepted a position as the University of Illinois' director of alumni and former player relations.
 In April 2015, Williams left Illinois to join the Georgetown athletic development staff to join his wife who accepted a job in Georgetown's law department.
-In 2017, Williams left Georgetown to become a financial advisor at Merrill Lynch's Washington, DC office.
-He is now a financial advisor at Northwestern Mutual in Maryland.
+In 2017, Williams left Georgetown to become a financial advisor at Merrill Lynch's Washington, DC office, followed by a stint as a financial advisor at Northwestern Mutual.
+He is now CEO & Partner of Audible Wealth Management, a financial advisory firm in Maryland.